AlfonsoG-dev/javaBuild/README.md

 - [x] create the folder structure of the project.
 - [x] create the run powershell script and executes the project.
 - [x] add cli option to the create build script to allow the user to name the script.
-- [x] List the files that have a modified date more recent than the compiled files, to compile and build the project from the second time and further.
+- [x] list the files that have a modified date more recent than the compiled files, to compile and build the project from the second time and further.
-- Use `lastModified()` that returns a `long` value in milliseconds or 0L if file doesn't exists or when an I/O error occurs.
+> Use `lastModified()` that returns a `long` value in milliseconds or 0L if file doesn't exists or when an I/O error occurs.

 # TODO's
 - [ ] add to the *--add* CLI command the aggregation of modules like the ones of *JavaFX*
 - [ ] implement the module aggregation for compile, run, create-jar, execution script
 - [ ] when *powershell* isn't installed use the default **cmd** option.
-- [ ] Add a mode to allow the user the `--watch` option, this option will serve as the live reload option of the compile process.
+- [ ] add a mode to allow the user the `--watch` option, this option will serve as the live reload option of the compile process.
-- Use `WatchService` to create a mode to compile at the same time that you change or modify the `.java` files
+> Use `WatchService` to create a mode to compile at the same time that you change or modify the `.java` files

 ------

 # How to

-- use the `.ps1` script to build the project.
+- Use the `.ps1` script to build the project.
 ```shell
 build.ps1